Illustration for: CRED uses AI with Cleo, Thea and Stark to build concierge‑level service

 3 min read

-CRED is stepping up its game in the crowded fintech space by weaving artificial intelligence into the very fabric of its customer‑facing tools.
-The company has rolled out three distinct AI‑driven assistants—Cleo, Thea and Stark—each aimed at a different slice of the experience: everyday users, support agents and back‑office operations.
-While many firms tout “AI‑powered” features, CRED’s approach is to align the technology with a set of concrete expectations—trust, reliability, security and design that feels premium rather than gimmicky.
+CRED is trying to stand out in the noisy fintech crowd by slipping AI into the tools customers actually see.
+It has rolled out three assistants - Cleo, Thea and Stark - each aimed at a different slice: everyday users, support agents and back-office work.
+Lots of firms brag about “AI-powered” features, but CRED seems to be matching the tech to a handful of concrete goals - trust, reliability, security and a design that feels premium rather than a gimmick.

 Together with Cleo, Thea, and Stark--tailored for customers, agents, and operations with the help of AI--we're moving closer to our goal of creating a true concierge experience built on trust, reliability, security, and exceptional design.
 "With the help of AI--we're moving closer to our goal of creating a true concierge experience built on trust, reliability, security, and exceptional design."
 As with any new technology, there was initial skepticism.
 But once teams saw results through our internal evaluation framework (which also uses OpenAI models), confidence grew quickly.